jtl-software/connector-documentation/book/fundamentals.rst

 ------------

 Incoming JSON requests are decoded and validated inside the :doc:`Core</glossary/core>`.
-It decodes the RPC requests and identifies the RPC parameters as well as the RPC method which has to be called.
+It identifies the RPC parameters as well as the RPC method which has to be called.

 Each RPC method will be mapped to a controller method which will be then invoked.